ableka/ableka/README.md

-- 👋 Hi, I’m @ableka and my full name is Oleksandra.
+- 👋 Hi, I’m @ableka and my name is Oleksandra.
 - 👀 I’m interested in Data Science and Data Analysis
 - 🌱 I’m currently learning Python and it's tools for Data Science.
 - 📫 How to reach me: